clementantonyk/Rule-Engine-with-AST/README.md

 - Dynamically creates rules as Abstract Syntax Trees (ASTs) from user input.
 - Combines multiple rules into a single optimized AST for evaluation.
 - Evaluates rules against user attributes and returns eligibility based on the rule logic.
-- Implement error handling for invalid rule strings or data formats (e.g., missing operators, invalid comparisons).
+- Implemented error handling for invalid rule strings or data formats (e.g., missing operators, invalid comparisons).
 - Incorporates validations for attributes using a predefined catalog.

 ## Requirements